silverstripe-terraformers/keys-for-cache/docs/en/fluent.md

 `SSViewer` already has configuration available called `global_key`.
 The default value is:
 `$CurrentReadingMode, $CurrentUser.ID`

-Fluent provides us with a template variable `$CurrentLocale`, so we can simply add this to the `global_key`.
+Fluent provides us with a template variable `$CurrentLocale`, so we can add this variable to the `global_key`.

 ### Use extension (less ideal, but still fine)